EK76/SensorDevice/README.md

 # Sensor Device

-The main two goal with this project was to build a simple weather application (Sensor Device) created by Visual Studio 2022 C# which reads the content from MySQL table containing temperature and humitidy values, which are obtained from Raspberry PI 5 device with a help of DHT22 sensor.
+The main two goal with this project was to build a simple weather application (Ken's Sensor Device) created by Visual Studio 2022 C# which reads the content from MySQL table containing temperature and humitidy values, which are obtained from Raspberry PI 5 device with a help of DHT22 sensor.
 Another goal was that you could use this device to any network of your choosing.
 Python was used for storing values from DHT22 sensor to MySQL table.
 The Pyhton program is included to this project under the Pyhton folder.
-Later during this projecy it was also possible to read the contents trough a web browser.
+It was also made possible to read the contents trough a web browser.
 For this I use the Apache as a webserver which was installed on the device.
 The operating system of the device is Debian GNU/Linux 13 (trixie).

 The device can be connected to any network long as DCHP is enabled and with wire connection.
-If you want to use Wifi instead of wire, you use the scp command to transfer addwifi script to the device.
+If you want to use Wifi instead of wire, you can use the scp command to transfer addwifi script to the device.
 The addwifi script file is included with this project under System folder.
-At the same folder is also modifytime.service file that can be used to start/stop/restart the pyhton program.
+At the same folder is also modifytime.service file that can be used to start/stop/restart the pyhton program working as a service on the device.

 Sensor Device application work only with computers that run under Windows operating system.
 But the web version can be run on all most common operating system (Windows, Linux, MacOS).
-In order to use the webvserver version, you haft to also install PHP on the device.
+In order to use the webvserver version, you haft to also install also PHP besides Apache and MySQL on the device.
 PHP reads the results from MySQL table and display the contents to web browser trough the Apache webserver.
 PHP files are included with this project under HomePage folder.

-I have also added a button which purpose is to turn off the sensor if you only wan't look at sensordata stored to a MySQL table.
+I have also added a button to the deivce which purpose is to turn off the sensor if you only wan't look at sensor data stored to a MySQL table.
-This function is included  to sama pyhton program, where sensor device stores it's data to MySQL table.
+This code for button function is found in the same pyhton program, where sensor device stores it's data to MySQL table.

 Homepage folder's conent.

 - index.php -> Where the result of sensor is shown from MySQL table.
-- files.php -> Where files are stored as cvs format with data taken from MySQL table.
+- files.php -> Where files are stored as cvs format with selected data exported from the MySQL table.
 - config.php -> Where the database configuration is stored.
 - style.css -> Where the design of the homepages is configured.